reidrac/pyglet-tiled-json-map/README.rst

     # set the viewport
     m.set_vieport(0, 0, 320, 200)

-The viewport has to be set *once* so the Map class knows which area is available to draw the map.
+The viewport has to be set at least  *once* so the Map class knows which area is available to draw the map.

 Drawing the Map